 At the PHC, the Applicants stated that they have the ability to bring in 400 MMcfd through Otay Mesa at the U.S./Mexico border.
-Theoretically, this volume is sufficient to compensate for Line 1600, which has a current throughput of approximately 65 MMcfd, even if the pipeline were to be completely out of service or unable to provide service.
+Theoretically, this volume is sufficient to compensate for Line 1600, which has a current throughput of approximately 7065 MMcfd, even if the pipeline were to be completely out of service or unable to provide service.
 However, if Line 3010 (which provides about 90% of SDG&E's demand) is out of service, there could be a shortfall that needs to be met.
-If the pressure of Line 1600 is lowered from 520 psig to 320 psig, the capacity of Line 1600 would decrease to 40 MMcfd, suggesting that back-up supply from Otay Mesa could be necessary.
+If the pressure of Line 1600 is derated lowered from 520 psig to 320 psig, the capacity flowing throughof Line 1600 would decrease to 40 MMcfd, suggesting that the flow throughback-up supply from Otay Mesa would have to tould be maximized necessary.